Match Your Business Model to Your Exact Constraint: Client Leverage Diagnostic for $70K–$110K Operators

 You’ve probably been running the wrong model for the same reasons.

-Random pricing = ignoring the bottleneck.
+Random pricing ignores the bottleneck.

-The difference isn’t the effort.
-It’s the diagnostic, the constraint identification, and the model selection.
+What actually changes things is not effort, but the diagnostic, the constraint identification, and the model selection.

 The 3 Leverage Types Diagnostic is a 20-minute analysis that identifies your primary constraint (pipeline, time, or capacity) and prescribes an exact leverage model match.